MeenachiSundaram/docker_v1.12-swarm/README.md

 ## Creating a Docker-Swarm visualizer

-we gonna use docker `manomarks/visualizer` image to get a clear idea about docker swarm.
+We gonna use docker [`manomarks/visualizer`](https://hub.docker.com/r/manomarks/visualizer/) image to get a clear idea about docker swarm.

 - Run the following command on the master node